-The story of Bordentown is the embodiment of the schoolto-prison pipeline.
+Bordentown is the school-to-prison pipeline personified.

 But it doesn't have to stay that way.

 III.
 A Vision for a Modern Bordentown School:

 Hearing from Stakeholders

 What would a modern 21st century Bordentown School look like?

 The Institute and its 150 Years is Enough Campaign partners conducted focus groups and posed this question to various stakeholders, including New Jersey high school-aged youth; descendants of the Bordentown founder, Rev. Walter A. Rice; Bordentown School alumni, government and other officials; individuals who grew up on the campus as children of the faculty; a former staff member of the Hayes youth prison; representatives from community-based organizations; and members of the Bordentown Historical Society.